 Nuclear medicine has become an essential tool in modern medicine, providing clinicians with valuable information about the internal structures and functions of the human body.
 While the use of radioactive substances in medical practice carries some risks, the benefits of nuclear medicine have been shown to outweigh the risks for most patients.

 The Invisible Light: A Journey Through the History of X-rays

 The discovery of X-rays by the German physicist Wilhelm Conrad Röntgen conducted experiments using cathode rays in 1895.
 He observed that a screen coated with a fluorescent material placed near a cathode ray tube emitted a bright green glow when the tube was functioning.

 Röntgen understood this glow was generated by a new type of ray emitted from the cathode ray tube.
 He called these rays ‘X-rays’, as he did not know what they were and wanted to denote their unknown nature.

 Röntgen conducted further experiments to understand the properties of X-rays, including their ability to penetrate different materials and their effects on living tissue.
 He soon concluded that X-rays could be a powerful tool for medical diagnosis, as they allowed doctors to see inside the body without requiring invasive procedures.

 The discovery of X-rays revolutionised medical imaging and profoundly impacted medical practice.
 Within months of Röntgen’s discovery, X-ray machines began to be utilised in hospitals and clinics worldwide, and the field of radiology was born.
-Since then, technological advances have led to the development of many other medical imaging techniques, including ultrasound, CT scans, MRI, and PET scans, which have further expanded the capabilities of medical imaging in diagnosing and treating diseases.

 CT Scans: A Breakthrough in Medical Technology